SeleniumHQ/selenium-assistant/README.md

 # selenium-assistant

-> A GitHub App built with [Probot](https://github.com/probot/probot) that An assistant to help Selenium maintainers keep the project in good shape
+> A GitHub App built with [Probot](https://github.com/probot/probot) that assists Selenium maintainers keep the project in good shape

 ## Setup